novak-99/cpplex/README.md

 }
 ```

-And you can call functions using this type like so:
+And you can call functions on this type as such:

 ```cpp
 #include <Complex.hpp>